pikkewyn/ltalk/README.md

 >>>> [jan 22:31 ]: hi guys
 >>>> [jan 22:31 ]: nice to meet you
 >>>> [jan 22:31 ]: im frist time on this chat
 >>>>

 Code still requires some cleaning up ( like making functions smaller etc ) but i've tested it for memory leaks.
-Some coverage tests need to be done and much functionality can be added.
+Some coverage tests need to be done and a lot functionality can be added.

-TODO:
-* dynamic threads array
-* pthread_create